igorsantos07/vimplugins/README.md

 vimplugins
 ==========

 Some plugins I use into vim editor and vimrc configuration.
-Use vimrc.txt with a symb link.
+Use vimrc.txt with a symbolic link.
+#TODO detail used plugins.

 Instructions: